 Listing 17-3: Definition of the Draw trait

-This should look familiar from our discussions on how to define traits in Chapter 10.
-Next comes something new: Listing 17-4 defines a struct named Screen that holds a vector named components.
+This syntax should look familiar from our discussions on how to define traits in Chapter 10.
+Next comes some new syntax: Listing 17-4 defines a struct named Screen that holds a vector named components.
 This vector is of type Box<Draw>, which is a trait object: it’s a stand-in for any type inside a Box that implements the Draw trait.

+prod: confirm xref

-Filename: src/lib.rs
+src/lib.rs

 pub struct Screen {